felipemalli/register-specialties/README.md

 # Register Specialties

 This project is a API rest with simple CRUD for handling professionals and their specialties.
-Is implementing JAX-RS with jersey library.
+It was made with Spring and implementing JAX-RS with jersey library.

 <br>